jamalinu/amazigh-nlp-spacy/README.md

 # 🌍 Amazigh/Berber NLP Pipeline with spaCy
 > First open-source NLP pipeline for Tamazight (Amazigh/Berber language)
 > built by a native speaker with formal linguistics training.

 ## 🎯 Why this project matters
 Tamazight is spoken by 30+ million people across North Africa, yet has virtually zero computational linguistics resources.
 This project addresses that gap by combining:
 - Native speaker linguistic knowledge (Tamazight, Arabic, Spanish, French, Catalan)
 - Formal philology and linguistics training
-- Modern NLP tools (spaCy, Python)
+- Modern NLP tools (spaCy, scikit-learn, Python)

 ## 🔬 What this project includes